exadel-inc/esl/src/modules/esl-event-listener/docs/3-extended-targets.md

 The decorated target will process the original target events dispatching with the passed async call decoration function (such as debounce or throttle).

-The `ESLDecoratedEventTarget.for` creates an instance that decorates passed original `EventTarget` event emitting.
+The `ESLDecoratedEventTarget.for` creates an instance that decorates the passed original `EventTarget` event emitting.
 The instances of `ESLDecoratedEventTarget` are lazy and do not subscribe to the original event until they have their own subscriptions of the same event type.